Peñamiller: Hydrography

+Climate

 The climate is dry and semi-hot with an average annual temperature of 22C.
 Winters are distinguishable and freezes occur on occasion.
 The hottest months are from May to August when temperatures can rise to up to 40C.
 The average temperature year round is 21.7C.
 Annual precipitation, mostly restricted to the rainy season in late summer and early fall is about 435mm.
 The lowest areas, between 1200 and 1400masl has the driest climate with an average rainfall of about 300 to 400 mm yearly.
 Temperatures range from 2 to 35C with an average temperature of 22C.
 Winters are well defined and freezes appear about once every ten years.
 Between 1500 and 1800 masl, the conditions begin to change from semi desert to temperate forest.
 Temperatures vary from -3 to 35C with an average of 20C.
 Between 2000 and 3000masl, temperatures vary from -5 to 25C and rainfall of between 500 and 600mm.
 The municipality experiences about sixty cloudy days each year.